 Simplify your spending.
-Sounds like a good idea, right?
+That sounds like a good idea, right?
+Especially right now.

 Money is so much easier to manage when you have simple, clear systems in place.